JakeDelaney/PP1-Happy-Paws/README.md

 ![image](https://user-images.githubusercontent.com/76518393/233825126-0a62836b-32e4-49dd-8f2a-acf29c4f9afc.png)

 For the color scheme i opted for a warm and earthy tone.
-I felt these naturals theme were more suited to a company that works exclusively with animals.
+I felt these natural themes were more suited to a company that works exclusively with animals.
 I also believe the down to earth and inviting theme will elicit a more positive emotional response from customers.

 <br>